Concubine Lane has evolved a lot ever since Ipoh was featured by Lonely Planet in July 2016 in their list of best Asian destinations to visit.

 Charming souvenir shops, fashion outlets, cafes and dessert houses line this nostalgic street of Ipoh.
 The street literally comes to life during the weekends!

-The atmosphere is akin to the Armenian Street in Georgetown, Penang or Jonker Street in Melaka.
+The atmosphere is like at Armenian Street in Georgetown, Penang or Jonker Street in Melaka.
 Touristy?
 Yes, but tourism helps preserve this part of Ipoh!

 Table of contents: